-We want to use every teachable moment to help children build their inner character and follow the Lord in every area of their lives.
-We aim to help them make God-honoring choices in their words and actions.
+We want to use every teachable moment to help build the inner character the children need to follow the Lord in every area of their lives.
+Those moments happen not only during Bible lessons but also as we help them to make honoring choices in their words and actions.
+(See "Honor Shines" on page 16)

 As children make honoring choices, not only do they "shine", but far more importantly, God shines through them!
-Children will be better able to make right choices when expectations are clearly communicated.
+Children will be better able to make right choices when you make expectations clear.

-- Review the Honor Shines poster regularly. - When giving instructions, always expect the students to be quiet and look at you.
+- Review the Honor Shines poster regularly - When giving instructions, always expect the students to be quiet and looking at you.
 Make sure you are close to the students and looking at them. - Give directions in regular speaking tones.
-Never shout over the students. - If necessary, ask them to repeat instructions to ensure that they understood the instructions given.
+Never shout over the students. - Ask them to repeat instructions if necessary to ensure that they understood the instructions given.